Port of Miami hotels with cruise shuttle

 • Free shuttles are usually one-way only

-• Seats may be limited and advance registration is required
+• Seats are limited and often require advance registration

-• Schedules can change based on cruise days and demand
+• Schedules may vary depending on cruise day and demand

 • Always confirm shuttle details directly with the hotel before arrival